Albert Stange: Nazi Party career

-On 5 November 1922, Stange became a co-founder of the Erfurt Ortsgruppe (Local Group) of the Nazi Party and served as the propaganda leader in Erfurt until 1929.
-From 1922 to 1926 he was employed as a railway maintenance worker, gardener and office worker in Erfurt.
-In 1926 he became office manager at the Central German Craftsmen Association and managing director of the National Socialist Fighting League for the Commercial Middle Class in Erfurt.
-In 1929 he was promoted to Party Untergauleiter in Erfurt, and then Bezirksleiter (District Leader).
-Stange was elected to the Provincial Landtag of the Province of Saxony on 17 November 1929, serving until its dissolution on 30 January 1934.
+On 5 November 1922, Stange became a co-founder of the Erfurt Ortsgruppe (local group) of the Nazi Party and served as the local propaganda leader in Erfurt until 1929.
+In 1929, he was promoted to Party Untergauleiter in Erfurt, and then Bezirksleiter (district leader).
+Stange was elected to the provincial Landtag of the Province of Saxony on 17 November 1929, serving until its abolition on 30 January 1934.
 In 1933, after the Nazi seizure of power, Stange became vice president of the Chamber of Commerce for the Erfurt Regierungsbezirk (government district) and the Schmalkalden district.
-In July 1933 he was appointed Staatskommissar (State Commissioner) for the Thuringian economic region.
+In July 1933, he was appointed Staatskommissar (state commissioner) for the Thuringian economic region.

-In April 1933 Stange was elected to the Prussian State Council, serving until its dissolution on 10 July 1933, and was then immediately appointed by Prussian Minister president Hermann Göring to the newly reconstituted Prussian State Council.
-In October 1933 he became a member of the State Debt Committee in Berlin.
-In August 1934, he was named acting Police President in Erfurt.
-From November 1934 he was acting Police President in Harburg-Wilhelmsburg, but the appointment was revoked in October 1935.
-At the same time, he also was removed from his position on the State Debt Committee and from his membership on the State Council.
-Nothing more is known about his life.
+In April 1933, Stange was elected to the Prussian State Council, serving until its dissolution on 10 July 1933, and was then immediately appointed by Prussian Minister president Hermann Göring to the newly reconstituted Prussian State Council.
+In October 1933, Stange became a member of the State Debt Committee in Berlin.
+In August 1934, he was named acting police president in Erfurt.
+From November 1934, he was acting police president in Harburg-Wilhelmsburg, but the appointment was revoked in October 1935 for unknown reasons.
+At the same time, he also was removed from his positions on the State Debt Committee and the Prussian State Council.
+Nothing further is recorded about his life.